Football: Liverpool reach League Cup quarters after 10-goal thriller against Arsenal

 Liverpool's rookies went ahead after just six minutes as Alex Oxlade-Chamberlain sent over a low cross and Arsenal defender Shkodran Mustafi, sliding in to clear, accidently deflected it onto his knee and into the back of his own net.

-Ozil picked out Bukayo Saka in space and when his shot was saved, the unmarked Lucas Torreira slotted home despite Liverpool's appeals for offside.
+Ozil picked out Bukayo Saka in space and when his shot was saved, the unmarked Lucas Torreira slotted home.

 ORIGI HEROICS

-Emery's team took the lead in the 26th minute after more sloppy defending allowed Ainsley Maitland-Niles to cross and Gabriel Martinelli was on hand to fire into the roof of the net from close-range.
+Emery's team took the lead in the 26th minute through Gabriel Martinelli.

-Martinelli struck again 10 minutes later when Ozil intercepted Elliott's loose pass to send Saka clear and he produced a low cross for the 18-year-old Brazilian forward to grab his seventh goal in seven appearances this season.
+Martinelli struck again 10 minutes later with his seventh goal in seven appearances this season.

-James Milner reduced Liverpool's deficit with a 43rd minute penalty after Elliott went down under minimal contact from Martinelli.
+James Milner reduced Liverpool's deficit with a 43rd minute penalty, before Ainsley Maitland-Niles got Arsenal's fourth goal in the 54th minute.

-Milner gifted Arsenal their fourth goal in the 54th minute when Maitland-Niles seized on his under-hit back-pass.

-Ozil kept the ball in play with a nimble piece of footwork and Maitland-Niles tapped into the empty net.

 Oxlade-Chamberlain got one back for Liverpool with a thunderous long-range drive four minutes later.